Munford church a total loss after fire

-MUNFORD, Tenn. — Fire crews across Tipton County have spent more than 10 hours putting out a fire at River of Life Church in Munford.
+MUNFORD, Tenn. — Fire crews across Tipton County spent more than 10 hours putting out a fire at River of Life Church in Munford Friday morning.

-City of Munford Fire Chief Jeremy Reeves said no one was injured but the building is a total loss.
+Munford Fire Department Chief Jeremy Reeves said no one was injured but the building is a total loss.
 He said the call came in shortly after 11 p.m.
 Thursday, and when they arrived the entire building was engulfed in flames.

+Cheryl Traywick lives nearby and said the church is a staple in the community.

+“It’s a total loss.
+It’s sad,” Traywick said, “They have a good congregation every Sunday and Wednesday night.
+They have food pantries.
+It’s sad.”

-He said around 35 firefighters worked to put the blaze under control.
-Chief Reeves said firefighters were faced with several challenges due to the freezing cold temperatures but none of the firemen were injured.
+Chief Reeves said about 35 firefighters spent more than 10 hours working to get the blaze that engulfed nearly the entire building under control.
+He said firefighters were faced with several challenges due to the freezing cold temperatures.

+“You got to walk slower.
+You got to be more mindful of climbing ladders because everything is frozen over.
+So, it just takes a little longer to get prepared,” Chief Reeves said.

 He said it’s still unclear where the fire started in the building.